 Focus on marketing strategy, design and content

-Your main goal is to stand out of the crowd.
-Your potential customers will decide between you and your competitors, that’s why great deals and good products are not enough.
-When your ads are appealing, your design is attractive, your texts are clear and you manage to create relevant content and to place it right where it matters, it’s much easier to cut through the noise.
+Your main goal is to stand out from the crowd.
+Your potential customers have to decide between you and your competitors, which is why great deals and good products are not enough.
+When your ads are appealing, your design is attractive, your texts are clear, your content is relevant and placed where it matters, it’s much easier to cut through the noise.

 Start planning in advance

-Does that all sound challenging to you?
-Well, let’s face it.
-It is challenging, indeed.
-But if you start planning your strategy in advance, you will have time to cover all the important aspects, starting by the optimization of your website.
+These suggestions are not simple.
+But if you start planning your strategy in advance, you’ll have time to cover all the important aspects, starting with the optimization of your website.

-Because there will be a lot of traffic, a lot of ads and, in general, a really high level of activity, CPMs will be higher.
+There will be a lot of traffic, a lot of ads and, in general, a higher level of activity.
+CPMs will be higher.
 Make sure that your budget is big enough to set your strategy in motion without being limited by CPM rates that are 50% higher than normal.
 Black Friday and Cyber Monday are great revenue opportunities and the competition across channels is also huge.

 Prospecting, retargeting and emailing

-Retargeting your website visitors is key, because they have already shown buying intent.
-Instagram and Facebook are going to be really useful channels for that, but you should build your audience in advance.
-That’s why you need to work on prospecting campaigns a few months before Black Friday.
-Increasing your budget for that quarter, allocating more money on your prospecting campaigns and even more on retargeting during Black Friday and Cyber Monday will be key for you to reach all those visitors who could become customers.
+Retargeting your website visitors is key because they have already shown buying intent.
+Instagram and Facebook are going to be very useful channels for that, but you should build your audience in advance.
+You need to work on prospecting campaigns a few months before Black Friday.
+Increasing your budget for that quarter, allocating more money to your prospecting campaigns and even more on retargeting during Black Friday and Cyber Monday will be key to reaching visitors who could become customers.

-This should be coordinated with your email marketing strategy.
-Identifying engaged users is key to develop a more sophisticated strategy for them.
-Emailing the entire database to let them know about your Black Friday offers is good.
-Working on a specific strategy for engaged users too, is even better.
-Though, always avoid spamming users!
+This should all be coordinated with your email marketing strategy.
+Identifying engaged users is key to developing a more sophisticated strategy for them, for example by emailing your entire database to let them know about your Black Friday offers.
+Working on a specific strategy for engaged users is even better.
+Always avoid spamming users, though!

 Promote early access

-I think we agree that engaged contacts deserve early access to your best deals, right?
-It’s just fair, but also, it is a great way to stand out against your competitors.
+We can probably agree that pre-engaged contacts deserve early access to your best deals.
+It’s fair, but also a great way to stand out from your competitors.

 However, if you keep your discounts consistent throughout the week, sales will also continue to spike.

 Emails, Facebook and Instagram are key to your strategy.
-Ads, social posts and emails are part of your entire content marketing strategy, that should be coherent across channels.
-So, if you are also active on Pinterest or Youtube, for instance, or you have a blog, don’t forget to create content that can support your ads, give your customers another reason to buy your products, show how to use them, how nice they look, etc.
+Ads, social posts and emails are part of your entire content marketing strategy and should be coherent across channels.
+So, if you are also active on Pinterest or YouTube, for instance, or if you have a blog, don’t forget to create content that supports your ads, giving your customers another reason to buy your products.

 Is your website ready?

-If your website is not ready to deal with huge traffic spikes, then all this effort will be in vain.
-Because you will plan everything in advance, there is no reason to panic here.
-This is what you have to check:
+If your website is not ready to deal with huge traffic spikes, then all of this effort will be in vain.
+Advance planning means there’s no reason to panic.
+Remember to check:

 - Website speed